-Confidence, Culture and Capacity - Key Milestones/Activities this Period: Status 1 Communications review findings, recommendations, and month one activities to be delivered, which includes dissemination across the CA and external partners to underpin new ways of working.
-Complete 2 Staff conference to take place Complete 3 State of the Region and Vision procurement activities to continue Complete 4 CA Board Activity sessions planned/commenced Complete 5 Member Development Sessions planned/commenced Complete 6 New HR Recruitment and Selection procedures to be implemented Complete 7 New HR Appraisal, 1:1, Review Procedures Implemented (LEAP (Learning, Excellence, Achievement & Performance)) Complete 8 CEXs first 100 days internal communications released Complete

-Confidence, Culture and Capacity - Key Milestones/Activities Planned for Next Period:

-- 1 State of the Region and Future Vision Tender Award to successful vendor(s) - 2 Q2 Performance Report to CA Board - 3 | Executive Director Seminars to continue - 4 Second Member Development Session (Budget Scrutiny) - 5 | Communications plan development/continued implementation - 6 Recruitment and Selection Training - 7 Review Staff Conference Feedback/Commence Planning for February Conference - 8 Commence enrolment onto Leadership Development Courses in collaboration with Cambridgeshire County Council

-Confidence, Culture and Capacity - Project Risks:

-Risk Description Mitigation 1 The workstream encompasses many facets of the organisation and is intertwined with BAU (Business as Usual) activities.
-This means there is a risk of scope creep which could shift focus to tasks and activities that are not a priority and do not directly impact upon Clearly define what is in and out of scope.
+nfidence, Culture and Capacity - Key estones/Activities this Period: Status 1 Communications review findings, recommendation and month one activities to be delivered, which includes dissemination across the CA and extern partners to underpin new ways of working.
+Complete 2 Staff conference to take place Complete 3 State of the Region and Vision procurement activity to continue ities Complete 4 CA Board Activity sessions planned/commenced Complete 5 Member Development Sessions planned/commenced Complete 6 New HR Recruitment and Selection procedures t implemented o be Complete 7 New HR Appraisal, 1:1, Review Procedures Implemented (LEAP (Learning, Excellence, Achievement & Performance)) Complete 8 CEXs first 100 days internal communications released Complete Co 1 Confidence, Culture and Capacity - Key Milestones/Activities Planned for Next Period: 1 State of the Region and Future Vision Tender Award to successful vendor(s) 2 Q2 Performance Report to CA Board 3 Executive Director Seminars to continue 4 Second Member Development Session (Budget Scrutiny) 5 Communications plan development/continued im plementation 6 Recruitment and Selection Training 7 Review Staff Conference Feedback/Commence Planning for February Conference 8 Commence enrolment onto Leadership Development Courses in collaboration with Cambridgeshire County Council Со nfidence, Culture and Capacity - Project Risks Aitigation 1 the organisation and is intertwined with BAU (Business as Usual) activities.
+This means Clearly define what is in and out of scope.
 Do not add tasks or actions to the project plan without a whole project team review.
-CMT have agreed to review items classed as BAU to ensure focus is maintained within the IP timetable
+CMT have agreed to review items classed as BAU to ensure focus is maintained within the IP timetable a priority and do not directly impact upon